samsheffield/Narrative_Design/docs/week11.md

 _*If you decide to use pen and paper, you will need to submit a scanned/photographed copy of these documents._

-Notes from phase 2 of this exercise are [here](https://docs.google.com/document/d/1zCtplxSHjDGH3anDY9o7RzFWWj9s3tE8SkfbEwlP8jc/edit?usp=sharing).
+Notes from this exercise [here](https://docs.google.com/document/d/1T0WtEgMmcVCvPVTR85dP5w79g6XZu5RAn-aM925B4Y0/edit?usp=sharing).

 # Homework

-## Complete Worldbuilding Exercise (Phase 2)
+## Submit Worldbuilding Exercise (Phase 1 & 2)

-Bring your worldbuilding documents with you to class next week.
-We will continue to develop them in the second half of class.
-Please make sure to turn this in before start of next class.

-__You will submit both Phase 1 and Phase 2 of this exercise next week via Canvas.__
+Submit your worldbuilding exercise materials to the class Canvas.

-## Narrative Analysis (Due 11/13)
+## Narrative Analysis (Due next week, 11/13)
 For this assignment, you will analyze the narrative design of a video game of your choice and present your findings to the class in a 5-10 minute presentation.
 You will need to submit a copy of your presentation to Canvas by the start of class on 11/13.

 This presentation will include: